How To Use Arlo With HomeKit Secure Video

 1 - Install Scrypted

-With your chose host platform ready to go, install Scrypted using the instructions on the Github page under the Installation section.
+With your chosen host platform ready to go, install Scrypted using the instructions on the Github page under the Installation section.
 In the case of the Raspberry Pi I went with the recommended Docker Compose option.
 This is literally a matter of copying one line into the console and it took care of everything for me.

 Once the install is complete, the service will be running at port 10443.
 Use a browser to go to that port.
 In named my Raspberry Pi ‘scrypted’ so my example is https://scrypted:10443.
 Note that the connection is secure but as it’s a local certificate you’ll have to accept the warning in your browser that it’s not verified.
 This is fine as you’re not connecting to an external server, you know what it is.